nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `clear`

 #### Undo changes to Academy Directory: `undo`
-Undo changes made to Academy Directory
+Undo changes made to Academy Directory data

 Format: `undo`

 * `undo` only reverts changes made
 * `undo` will display an error message if there are no changes to be undone
+* To see the list of commands that can be undone using `undo`, read [here](#appendix-a-version-controlled-commands)

 **Include an interactive GUI version where Avengers can click on the menu to undo the most recent changes as well.**

 #### Redo changes to Academy Directory: `redo`
-Redo changes made to Academy Directory
+Redo changes made to Academy Directory data

 Format: `redo`

 * `redo` only reverts changes made
 * `redo` will display an error message if there are no changes to be redone
+* To see the list of commands that can be redone using `redo`, read [here](#appendix-a-version-controlled-commands)

 **Include an interactive GUI version where Avengers can click on the menu to redo the most recent changes as well.**